zorkohiro/fake-dedup/README.md

 For this, I took a different approach and decided that md5sum was an adequate file fingerprint mechanism.
-The idea here is to walk a base directory and for each regular file in a file path, look up in a dictionary whether it exists.
-If not, do an md5sum on it and put it in the dictionary.
-If the md5sum name is a file under the special directory under the base directory exist, remove the path link and replace it with a hardlink to this file, else create one with a hard link.
-Rather than 250 versions of Makefile in the top of each nearly identical build tree, one suffices with hardlinks into the directories keeping things the same.
+The idea here is to walk a base directory and for each regular file in a file path, look up in a side directory whether the hash as a file exists.
+If it doesn't this is the first entry of the hash, so create a link to the original file.
+If it exists, then unlink the path and hard link it to the common hash file.

 There are obvious limitations here.
 The timestamp is the most obvious one.
 Because there was already a policy in place of deleting build